youanan/frankfusion/_posts/2008-03-25-xmlsearch-and-default-namespaces.markdown

     - XML
     - Projects
 ---
 This pops up frequently enough on the cf-talk list and around the blogosphere.
-To get an idea of the problem you can read this blog post that usually gets quoted as the answer:
+To get an idea of the problem you can read this blog post that usually gets quoted as the answer:<!--more-->

 <a href="http://www.talkingtree.com/blog/index.cfm/2005/11/18/XmlSearchNoNameNamespace">http://www.talkingtree.com/blog/index.cfm/2005/11/18/XmlSearchNoNameNamespace</a>